DrMajkrosoft/meta-tags/README.md

 `<meta name="keywords" content="">`
 ----------
 A meta keywords tag is supposed to be a brief and concise list of the most important themes of your page.
 The value of implementing this element in the page is highly disputed.

 [Google doesn't use keywords meta], and still it's a general recommendation not to leave it blank.
+However, it's noted that [Baidu takes keywords in account], so if you have a large visit count from China, think about putting `keywords` to use.

 [Google doesn't use keywords meta]:http://googlewebmastercentral.blogspot.com/2009/09/google-does-not-use-keywords-meta-tag.html
+[Baidu takes keywords in account]:http://searchengineland.com/the-b2b-marketers-guide-to-baidu-seo-180658

 #### Example